DavidAnson/markdownlint/doc/Rules.md

 requirement for document readability, and tentatively compatible with code rules.
 Still, some languages do not lend themselves to short lines.

-Rationale: Extremely long lines can be difficult to work with with some editors.
+Rationale: Extremely long lines can be difficult to work with some editors.
 More information: <https://cirosantilli.com/markdown-style-guide#line-wrapping>.

 <a name="md014"></a>